 05 of 07

-Diamond Taxicab has provided cab service in Toronto since 1949 and today they have an app for easier booking.
+Diamond Taxicab is another easily recognizable taxi in the city and has provided cab service in Toronto since 1949.
+Today they have an app for easier booking and operate 24 hours a day.
 However, they do not have vans or taxis that are wheelchair accessible.

 06 of 07